Quramy/ng2-lazy-load-demo/README.md

   {path: "about", component: MainAboutComponent },

   /* 1.
 Simple nested routing: */
-  // The fllowing configuration allows to nested routing
+  // The following configuration allows to nested routing.
   // But the sub components are included bundle.js so the browser loads them on init.
   //
   // {